soft-top-notch/Automation-Shop/README.md

 Some parts of the solution are ML-based (and currently being built):
 - Checking if the page is a popup or a checkout page
-- Strategy to close popup
+- Policy to close popup
-- Strategy to navigate to Checkout Page
+- Policy to navigate to Checkout Page

 During tracing all traces are stored by TraceLogger.
 It could be FileTraceLogger and MongoDbTraceLogger.